rakesh2009/Web_scrapping_live_Webpages/README.md

 **Background:**

-Webscrapping is used to read the online webpages & extract the required information which are helpful for downstream activities such as
+Webscrapping is used by companies to read & extract the required information from online webpages for performing the downstream activities such as

 a) Price Monitoring